 - Do you notice daylight through the roof boards from the inside, or if you can (and want to) get up on the roof, do the shingles or other surfaces feel spongy, waterlogged, or otherwise not secure?

-- Perhaps most importantly, have you recently dealt with substantial storms, wind, rain, hail, or other weather issues?
+- Perhaps most importantly, have you recently dealt with substantial storms, wind damage, rain, hail, or other weather issues?